 Even so, applying for a card requires a hard pull.
 So make sure the TravElite card fills an actual hole in your wallet by considering the following:

 - How much you spend on travel: Getting 3X rewards is lucrative only if you spend a substantial amount on travel.
 If you do travel, the fact that this card has no annual fee could make it a good addition to other cards that hit other categories.
 Capital One’s Premier Dining Rewards card, for example, offers 3 percent cash back on dining.
-And the Blue Cash Everyday card from American Express has you covered for groceries with 3 percent back.
+And the Blue Cash Everyday card from American Express has you covered at U.S. supermarkets with 3 percent back (on up to $6,000 in purchases per year, then 1 percent).
 Combining these three cards could have you maximizing your cash back in three major spending categories.

 - What you want to redeem for: First National Bank’s rewards program is somewhat limited, as is the value of your points (capped at 1 cent each).
 It’s about what you’d expect for a no-annual-fee card.
 However, if you want more options (redeeming for real airline miles, for example) and are willing to pay an annual fee, consider the Chase Sapphire Preferred ($95 annual fee), which has far more redemption options for hard-core travelers.